-Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update 5.
-Encourage cross-departmental collaboration.
-FY23-FY24 Staff Time Various engagement methods have been implemented and Senior Leadership Team encourages staff and managers for continual improvement.
-This is now an ongoing activity OBJECTIVES This is now all oligoling activity OE 2 - Develop str ong and effectiv ve systems and processes OE 2.1 - Create disaster recovery and continuity of services plan All departments All departments 1.Create strategy to train and maintain compliances of Federal and State Standards, Grant Management, Disaster Management, Hazard Mitigation, Cost Recovery, Community Emergency Notifications and Public Outreach as well as employee on- boarding.
-FY23-FY25 \$160K+ Following a recent Cal OES Audit, Fire worked with Public Works, Finance (Purchasing & Risk) as well as City Attorney's Office to create a template for contracts (disaster recovery) that includes all FEMA provisions (March 2024) Following the City's last audit, Finance is encouraging departments to seek quarterly reimbursements instead of semi-annual or annual (Fall 2023) HR has included NIMS classes (baseline EOC courses) as part of new employee on-boarding Fire is implementing 2023 audit findings as part of enhanced processes for 2024 to avoid future findings that may jeopardize funding (June 2024) Fire was re-audited on SAFER and was found to be in compliance/remedied 2023 findings
+Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update ✓ OE 2.1 - Create disaster recovery and continuity of services plan All departments All departments 1.Create strategy to train and maintain compliances of Federal and State Standards, Grant Management, Disaster ✓ ✓ Management, Hazard Mitigation, Cost Recovery, Community Emergency Notifications and Public Outreach as well as employee on- boarding.
+FY23-FY25 \$160K+ Following a recent Cal OES Audit, Fire worked with Public Works, Finance (Purchasing & Risk) as well as City Attorney's Office to create a template for contracts (disaster recovery) that includes all FEMA provisions (March 2024) Following the City's last audit, Finance is encouraging departments to seek quarterly reimbursements instead of semi-annual or annual (Fall 2023) HR has included NIMS classes (baseline EOC courses) as part of new employee on-boarding Fire is implementing 2023 audit findings as part of enhanced processes for 2024 to avoid future findings that may jeopardize funding (June 2024) Fire was re-audited on SAFER and was found to be in compliance/remedied 2023 findings Fire has completed its first year using Cal OES' new web portal for reimbursement is faster and far more transparent for all parties, which maximizes cost recovery efforts.
+On November 7, 2024, the City Manager led a tabletop exercise simulating a city-wide electrical outage to test and improve emergency and continuity plans.
+Departments discussed immediate impacts, reporting mechanisms, available alternate power sources, backup work locations, prioritization of critical services, and ways to leverage community volunteers.
+The exercise highlighted key issues, including the city's reliance on electricity, the need for stronger